 “Woman must have her freedom ― the fundamental freedom of choosing whether or not she shall be a mother and how many children she will have . . . .
 That right to decide imposes upon her the duty of clearing the way to knowledge by which she may make and carry out the decision.”[lxxxi]

 “No Mandatory Motherhood!”

 The “No mandatory motherhood!” slogan is a favorite of the most extreme feminists.
-Margaret Sanger first used it when she claimed that “My interest is to see American womanhood freed from forced maternity”[lxxxii] and “Women clamor for deliverance from compulsory motherhood.”[lxxxiii]
-She also claimed that “The church has been powerless and the champions of worn out moral creeds find themselves trying in vain to force all women to become mothers against their wills.”[lxxxiv]
-Ella Dearborn later wrote in The Birth Control Review that “Forced motherhood and unwelcome children are pitiful and heartbreaking.”[lxxxv]
+Margaret Sanger first used it when she claimed, “My interest is to see American womanhood freed from forced maternity”[lxxxii] and “Women clamor for deliverance from compulsory motherhood.”[lxxxiii]
+She also claimed, “The church has been powerless and the champions of worn out moral creeds find themselves trying in vain to force all women to become mothers against their wills.”[lxxxiv]
+Ella Dearborn later wrote in The Birth Control Review that “forced motherhood and unwelcome children are pitiful and heartbreaking.”[lxxxv]

 “Safe, Legal and Rare”

 Even this slogan, which helped Bill Clinton get elected to the Presidency, was first used in The Birth Control Review.
-John Vaughn stressed that “The bringing about of an abortion should never be necessary; can never be moral; and must rarely be legal. … I say again, abortion should never be necessary, can never be moral, and must rarely be legal.”[lxxxvi]
+John Vaughn stressed, “The bringing about of an abortion should never be necessary; can never be moral; and must rarely be legal.… I say again, abortion should never be necessary, can never be moral, and must rarely be legal.”[lxxxvi]

 It is interesting now that as the extreme pro-abortion crowd has become politically empowered, they now demand that abortion be considered good, and no longer claim that they want it to be rare.
 Some have actually said that they want more, not fewer, abortions, and the hundreds of women who have been killed by negligent and incompetent abortionists show that the self-described “feminists” certainly do not care about the safety and health of women.